-- 1. Inform District employees about this policy during the in-service on educator ethics, teacherstudent conduct, and school employee-student conduct required by Board policy 5:120, Ethics and Conduct. - 2.
+- 1. Inform District employees about this policy during the in-service on educator ethics, teacher-student conduct, and school employee-student conduct required by Board policy 5:120, Ethics and Conduct. - 2.
 Direct Building Principals to annually: - a.
 Provide their building staff with a copy of this policy. - b.
-Inform their building staff about the importance of maintaining high standards in their school relationships. - c.
-Remind their building staff that those who violate this policy will be subject to remedial and any other appropriate disciplinary action up to and including dismissal. - 3.
-Build awareness of this policy with students, parents, and the community. - 4.
-Periodically review this policy and any procedures with District employee representatives and electronic network system administrator(s) and present proposed changes to the Board.
+Inform their building staff about the importance of maintaining high standards in their school relationships.